/

 Disadvantages

-• Choice means that the number of different device types remains large, leading to a greater need for IT resources for support.
+• This choice means that the number of different device types remains large, which leads to a higher demand for IT resources for support.

-• If private use is permitted, a technical option is also needed to strictly separate private and business data.
+• If private use is permitted, a technical option is also required to keep private and business data strictly separate.

 What does Corporate Owned, Personally Enabled (COPE) mean?

 A more restrictive approach compared to CYOD is behind COPE.
 In this model, the company provides employees with a mobile device.
 The focus of use is on professional purposes, even if private use of smartphones, tablets or laptops is permitted.
-The weighting in the COPE model is clearly on the side of the company.
-Accordingly, it is not only the owner and thus responsible for procurement and payment, but also for managing and handling repairs.
+The emphasis in the COPE model is clearly on the company.
+Accordingly, it is not only the owner and therefore responsible for procurement and payment, but also for managing and processing repairs.

 Advantages

-• The company determines which equipment is provided.
-If only a few models are provided in large numbers, simple & cost-effective procurement is possible.
+• The company determines which devices are provided.
+If only a few models are provided in large numbers, simple and cost-effective procurement is possible.

-• Due to the small number of device models, integration and administration are significantly simplified.
+• The small number of device models significantly simplifies integration and management.

-• Since the devices can also be used privately, employees tend to pay more attention to the devices provided to them.
+• As the devices can also be used privately, employees tend to take more care of the devices provided to them.

 • Private use tends to make employees more confident in using the devices and consequently more productive.

-• Providing high-quality premium equipment also has positive effects on employer branding and perception as an employer.
+• Providing high-quality premium devices also has positive effects on employer branding and perception as an employer

 Disadvantages

-• As in all cases where devices are used for private and professional purposes at the same time, private and professional data must be strictly separated in the COPE model, which entails greater organisational and technical effort.
+• As in all cases where devices are used simultaneously for private and professional purposes, private and professional data must also be strictly separated in the COPE model, which entails greater organizational and technical effort.

 • The possibility of private use also increases the security risks.
-The effort required for securing, managing and monitoring increases accordingly.
+The effort required for protection, administration and monitoring increases accordingly

 What does Corporate Owned, Business Only (COBO) mean?